Back to blog

 Timeline By Phase: What Happens And When

 Use the ranges below as planning bands, not a vendor guarantee.
 Market references often frame expectations around discovery sprints, RAG/chatbot production, fine-tuning, autonomous agents, and enterprise platforms.
-The useful takeaway is that architecture, data, integrations, and governance change the timeline more than the chat interface does.
+The useful takeaway is that architecture, data, integrations, evaluation coverage, and governance change the timeline more than the chat interface does.

 Generative AI implementation phase dependency map across business ownership, data readiness, product UX, engineering, security governance, and operations from discovery to scale